rgaucin/stock-analysis/README.md

 ## Results

-The original code used two loops: an outer loop iterated through each stock ticker while an inner loop iterated through each row of the data and gathered information relevant to the current stock ticker.
+The original code uses two loops: an outer loop iterates through each stock ticker while an inner loop iterates through each row of the data and gathers information relevant to the current stock ticker.

 ![Original Code](Resources/Original_Loops.png)